jaredwelch1/CapstoneI/documentation/UseCasesBrainstorm.md

   - "Event: Google CEO resigns, return: Fox, CBS, CNBC, ...,

 - For a news outlet (Fox, CBS, etc.), return a word visualization (word cloud) of the most fequently used words.

-# Technologies
-- Python (Flask for web dev)
-- PostgresSQL
-- Bag of Words analysis techniques
-- D3 for visualizations?